-- b.
-Width.
-Within allowable setbacks, new construction within historic districts shall mimic the rhythm of facades along the street. - c.
-Proportions of principal facades.
-The characteristic proportion of existing facades must be evaluated and new construction shall be compatible in proportion with existing buildings in the neighborhood. - d.
-Roofs. - Roof shapes.
+- 1. Roof shapes.
 The proposed roof shape shall fit in with the established context of the neighborhood and of immediately adjacent structures. - 2.
-Rooftop additions.
-Rooftop additions shall be designed so that they cannot be seen from the public realm. - 3.
+Rooftop decks.
+Rooftop decks shall be designed so that they cannot be seen from the public realm. - 3.
 Rooftop utilities.
 When rooftop utilities, including but not limited to communication antennae, satellite dishes, mechanical units, elevator towers, renewable energy systems, and vents are proposed, the utility shall be visually screened from the public realm by the placement of decorative elements that are in keeping with the established context of the neighborhood and of immediately adjacent structures.
 Alternatively, rooftop utilities shall be placed in such a way where they are not visible from the public realm, such as on the rear of the building.